Ginger-Automation/Ginger/Ginger/GingerCoreCommon/docs/Dirty Mechanism.md

 # Are child itemas in Observable list tracked?
 Yes, When RepositoryItem.StartTracking() is called it will drill down to Observable list

+# When is the modified icon appear? turned off?
+any change which trigger PropertyChanged event is checked against DirtyFieldsTracking if the properrty/field in the list it will be marked modified, when item is saved or undo it will be switched to 'NoChange'

 # Where is the code
 In RepositoryItemBase - DirtyStatus region for tree view item - in TreeViewItemBase